5 Weighted Ab Exercises (10-Minute Abs With Dumbbell)

 3. Bend your knees as you bring the dumbbell to the outside of your left knee.

-4. Then exhale as you use your legs, hips, glutes, abs and obliques to drive the dumbbell crossbody, extending your arms up overhead on the right side.
-Think left knee to right shoulder.
+4. Exhale as you use your legs, hips, glutes, abs and obliques to drive the dumbbell crossbody, extending your arms up overhead on the right side.
+Think about bringing the dumbbell from your left knee to your right shoulder.

 5. Lower the dumbbell with control back towards your left knee.
-Returning to the starting position, and repeat this movement.
+Return to the starting position and repeat.

 Targets: Upper abs, lower abs, obliques, shoulders, glutes and thighs.

-1. Start in a forearm plank position, arms stacked horizontally beneath your shoulders, core engaged, one long line from your head through your heels.
-Place your dumbbell on the right side of your body, outside of your right elbow.
+1. Start in a forearm plank position with your arms stacked horizontally beneath your shoulders.
+Your core is engaged and you are creating one long line from your head through your heels.
+Place a dumbbell on the right side of your body just outside of your right elbow.

 2. With your left hand, reach underneath your body to grab the dumbbell and pull it across the mat.
-Stay in plank position, holding hips square to the mat as you slide the dumbbell across the mat; dumbbell ending outside of your left elbow.
+Stay in your plank position, holding your hips square to the mat as you slide the dumbbell across the mat.
+Pull the dumbbell across until it’s on your opposite side, just outside of your left elbow.

 3. Keep your right forearm planted on the mat as you open up to the left into a side plank position.

-4. Hold side plank as you pull your left toes towards your midline, left leg straight, meeting your left hand.
+4. Hold the side plank as you pull your left toes towards your midline.
+Your left leg should remain straight, left toes should meet your left hand.

 5. Return your left forearm to the mat, rolling back into a forearm plank.

-7. Repeat the side plank and toe tap on the right side.
+7. Repeat the side plank and toe tap on the right side of your body.

-Modification: Take the forearm plank and side plank from your knees.
-You can also reduce the range of motion by bending the knee you’re pulling towards your hand for the toe touch.
+Modification: Find a modified forearm plank and side plank by finding a plank from your knees.
+You can also reduce your range of motion by bending the knee you’re pulling towards your hand for the toe touch.

 Targets: Rectus abdominis (six pack ab muscles), transverse abs (deep corset abs under the six pack ab muscles), obliques, hips, shoulders and back.

 2. Lift your knees towards your chest.
-Knees are bent to form a 90-degree angle (knees stacked on top of hips), and extend your arms straight overhead.
-Hold a dumbbell in your right hand, palm facing in.
+Your knees should bend to form a 90-degree angle (knees stacked on top of hips).
+Extend your arms straight above you.

 3. Contract your ab muscles as you extend your right arm overhead while simultaneously straightening your left leg.
 Return to the starting position.

-Modification: Option to omit the dumbbell.
-You can also decrease the intensity by shortening the range of motion.
-Rather than kicking the leg straight out, keep the knee bent and drop the heel to the mat.
+Modification: Option to omit the dumbbell to reduce the intensity of this exercise.
+You can also decrease the intensity by shortening your range of motion.
+Rather than kicking your leg straight out, keep your knees bent and drop your heel to the mat.

 Targets: Upper abs, lower abs, obliques, shoulders, chest and triceps.

-2. Extend your left arm out at a 45-degree angle, pressing your palm into the mat.
+2. Extend your left arm out to a 45-degree angle, pressing your palm into the mat.

 3. Bend your right leg, placing your right foot flat on the mat just outside your right hip.

-4. Then push through your right heel and your left elbow as you squeeze your core to lift your neck, shoulders and torso off the mat.
-Left shoulder should be stacked over left elbow, right arm locked overhead, and gaze on your dumbbell.
-Chest should be facing the wall in front of you (not the ceiling).
+4. Push through your right heel and your left elbow as you squeeze your core to lift your neck, shoulders and torso off the mat.
+Your left shoulder should be stacked over your left elbow, right arm locked overhead and gaze on your dumbbell.
+Your chest should be facing the wall in front of you (not the ceiling).

-5. With control, reverse the motion by slowly rolling back down to the mat.
+5. With control, reverse the motion as you lean back, slowly rolling back down to the mat.
 Again, keep your right arm extended overhead throughout the movement.

 5 BEST Weighted Abs Exercises at home pin for pinterest